ChaseYaoCong/main/docs/DeveloperGuide.md

 **MSS**

-1. User request to undo command by a specific number.
+1. User requests to undo command by a specific number.
-2. Application undo the command repeatedly based on the given number
+2. Application undo the command repeatedly based on the given number.
 Use case ends.

 **Extensions**